 - 1 tablespoon Dijon mustard

 - 6 boneless skinless chicken thighs (about 1-1/2 pounds)

 - In a small saucepan, combine juice, sugars and salt; bring to a boil, stirring to dissolve sugar.
 Cook, uncovered, 10-15 minutes or until mixture reaches a glaze consistency.
 Remove from heat; stir in mustard and orange peel.

-- Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
-Sprinkle chicken with lemon pepper.
-Grill chicken, covered, over medium heat 6-8 minutes on each side or until a thermometer reads 170°, brushing occasionally with some of the sauce during the last 5 minutes.
+- Sprinkle chicken with lemon pepper.
+On a lightly greased grill rack, grill chicken, covered, over medium heat 6-8 minutes on each side or until a thermometer reads 170°, brushing occasionally with some of the sauce during the last 5 minutes.
 Serve with remaining sauce.
 Yield: 6 servings.

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.

 "We really enjoyed this.
 It took a few extra minutes for the sauce to reach glaze consistency but it turned out quite well."